Is It Possible to Be a Baptist Christian Nationalist?

 Yet is Christian Nationalism compatible with historic Baptist distinctives—with credobaptist, congregational convictions?
 It is the contention of this essay that it is not, and especially due to the difference in how Christian Nationalism and congregational credobaptists view the relation between the covenants.

-Q: What is Christian Nationalism?
+Q: What Is Christian Nationalism?

-A: As a subspecies of Magisterial Reformation political theology, Christian Nationalism sees continuity between the purpose and function of prelapsarian, postlapsarian, and redeemed nations.
+A: As a subspecies of magisterial reformation political theology, Christian Nationalism sees continuity between the purpose and function of prelapsarian, postlapsarian, and redeemed nations.

 This assumption about the inherent goodness of distinct nations leads to Wolfe’s final foundational assumption, which is as follows (my summary):